Fuel Usage Management

 Results of Non-Productive Resource Management

-- In line with the Water Saving Normali- zation Action Plan, Taipower actively promoted the installation of water- saving equipment in offices, at construction sites, and in employee dormitories.
-Old water-consuming equipment was replaced and water- saving measures such as water-saving advocacy, water management, pipeline facilities leak inspection, and rainwater reclaim and reuse were strengthened.
+- In line with the Water Saving Normalization Action Plan, Taipower actively promoted the installation of water-saving equipment and replacement of old, water-consuming equipment in offices, at construction sites, and in employee dormitories

 - Indoor temperatures were kept between 26-28°C in each office and combined with circulating fans to increase comfort levels while reducing the use of air conditioning

-- Operated energy-consuming equipment and business machines in all offices in an energy-saving manner; for example, the power supply for water dispensers was turned off automatically during off-hours and regular holidays to save standby power
+- Energy-consuming equipment and business machines were operated in all offices in an energy-saving manner; for example, the power supply for water dispensers was turned off automatically during off-hours and on regular holidays to save standby power

 - Promoted ride-sharing measures in vehicle dispatching and reinforced vehicle maintenance and inspection to reduce fuel consumption